rialibb/Actor-Co-occurrence-Link-Prediction/README.md

 # 🔗 Actor Co-occurrence Link Prediction

-This project addresses the problem of **predicting missing links** in an actor co-occurrence network using **Graph Neural Networks (GNNs)**, **Node2Vec embeddings**, and **graph-theoretic features**.
+This project addresses the problem of **predicting missing links** (edges) in an actor co-occurrence network using **Graph Neural Networks (GNNs)**, **Node2Vec embeddings**, and **graph-theoretic features**.
 The network is constructed from Wikipedia page co-occurrences of actors, and the task is to reconstruct randomly deleted edges from the graph.

 ## 📌 Problem Statement